Sail Material

 PX75

 This Mylar is 1.2 ounce in weight and is relatively new to fleets in 2001.
 The cloth is designed with dual re-enforcements that form a "diamond" pattern.
 It is felt that this helps the sail retain its shape better in the light air conditions.
 Indeed, despite the weight, this sail has performed well with as little as one MPH air movement.
-It has also sailed well into the high teens with gusts over 20 MPH.
+It has also sailed well to 10-12 MPH.
 While it is generally seen as an A rig, some sailmakers are using this cloth in B rigs.
-Because the sail seems to be less sensitive to maladjustment it is recommended here to those new to sailing or the EC12.
+Because the sail seems to be less sensitive to maladjustment it is recommended here to those new to sailing the EC12.

 TriSpi 50 (TS50)

 This heavy 1.3 ounce Mylar is mostly used on B and C rigs.
-This would be in wind over 20 MPH.
+This would be in wind 12 to over 20 MPH.

 Main Luff Allowance (MLA)